 Outstanding amounts payable to MRTDC arose from advances to Company for settlement of outstanding obligations.
-During the year ended December 31, 2022, MRTDC declared dividends to the Company.
-This resulted in the reduction of the outstanding liability as set out in the details in Note 6.
-Outstanding amounts are unsecured, non-interest bearing, and are to be offset against the Company's share of future dividends of MRTDC, which are not expected to be declared within 12 months from reporting date, thus, the amount was classified as non-current liability as at December 31, 2022.
+During the years ended December 31, 2024 and 2023, MRTDC declared dividends to the Company.
+This resulted in the reduction of the outstanding liability as set out in the details in Note 6 and treated as a non-cash operating activity in the statements of cash flows.
+Additionally, for the year ended December 31, 2024, the Company received additional advances from MRTDC amounting to P9,993,987 (2023 - P5,769,091).

+Outstanding amounts are unsecured, non-interest bearing, and are to be offset against the Company's share of future dividends of MRTDC, which are not expected to be declared within 12 months from reporting date, thus, the amount was classified as non-current liability as at December 31, 2024.